The Linnean Society's Our Local Nature grant scheme

 Impact to date:

-- Over one thousand young people have been empowered as a direct result of the scheme, with a further four thousand directly benefitting from being involved;
+• Over one thousand young people have been empowered as a direct result of the scheme, with a further four thousand directly benefitting from being involved

 Overview

-The Our Local Nature grant scheme is designed to provide young people with an opportunity to take the lead on projects that involve their local nature and natural spaces, to aid young people in realising their influence, to have their voices heard, and see their ideas come to life.
+The Our Local Nature Grant scheme is designed to provide young people with an opportunity to take the lead on projects that involve their local nature and natural spaces, to aid young people in realising their influence to affect positive change, to have their voices heard, and see their ideas come to life.

 We therefore fund innovative projects that are designed and led by young people in the UK.

-Adult applicants should develop their proposal alongside young people and the projects should seek to empower local young people to enact changes they want to see, increasing access to natural spaces and improving understanding of the local biodiversity.
+Adult applicants should develop their proposal alongside young people and the projects should seek to empower local young people to enact changes they want to see, such as increasing access to natural spaces and improving understanding of their local biodiversity.

 The maximum award is £1,000 per proposal.
 We welcome and encourage applications for significantly lower amounts - in the last two years we have funded a wide spread of projects ranging from £150 to £1,000.
 The Society is happy to co-fund any project with other organisations.